nya3jp/tast/docs/design_principles.md

     framework, and tests themselves, should do everything in their power to avoid operations that might fail.
 Avoid runtime dependencies on external resources like databases, websites, and other network services.
-*   If a test requires the system to be in a particular state before it runs, it should include code that tries to get the system into that state if it isn't there already.
-Previous tests may have aborted mid-run; it's not safe to make assumptions that they undid all temporary changes that they made.

 ## Adding or modifying a test should be easy.